HZ89/blog/content/posts/tmux-nest-iterm2.md

 - **Default Profile** (auto local tmux)
 - **SSH-no-tmux Profile** (plain shell → remote tmux)
-- A script (`sshnt`) or AppleScript automation to open new tabs quickly
+- A zsh function in zshrc automation to open new tabs quickly
-- (Optional) Triggers to close tabs when SSH sessions end
+   Triggers to close tabs when SSH sessions end

 …you **avoid** nested tmux confusion.
-You get local persistence for local tasks, remote persistence for server tasks, and a clean, intuitive terminal experience in iTerm2—without the dreaded keybinding collisions or mouse-forwarding issues.
+You get local persistence for local tasks, remote persistence for server tasks, and enjoy a clean, intuitive terminal experience in iTerm2—free from keybinding collisions or mouse-forwarding issues.

 Give it a try and say goodbye to the chaos of nesting tmux!